Search the Health Library

 With increasing numbers of Zika virus infections across 69 countries and territories, including nearly 2,000 documented cases within the contiguous United States, the center has harnessed Johns Hopkins experts across multiple clinical and research disciplines to address this global health emergency.
 Additionally, Rubens Belfort Jr., M.D., Ph.D., M.B.A., Brazil’s premier ophthalmic expert on Zika virus, will serve as the center’s advisor.

 Wilmer ophthalmologist William May, M.D., will serve as co-director of the center and collaborate with specialists from epidemiology, infectious disease, maternal-fetal medicine, orthopaedics, pediatrics, physiotherapy, psychiatry and social work to treat adult and pediatric patients with Zika virus infection.
-With eye abnormalities affecting more than half of babies with the illness, in addition to some adults who contract the illness, the Wilmer Eye Institute will focus on the ophthalmologic manifestations of Zika.
-It has a team dedicated to the diagnosis, treatment and research of ocular conditions related to the cornea and the retina.
+With eye abnormalities affecting more than half of babies with the illness, in addition to some adults who contract the illness, Dr. May and his team will focus on the ophthalmologic manifestations of Zika.

 “Our number one priority is our patients, and the hope is that our care and research will also lead to new developments in the effort to fight this potentially devastating disease.”